Post

 • Text Editor: A convenient tool for modifying Smali code, such as Visual Studio Code or Sublime Text.

-3. Step-by-Step SSL Pinning Bypass: Package Repackaging
+3. [Method 1] Step-by-Step Manual Bypass: Package Repackaging

 3.1.
 Step 1: Extract the Target APK